How to create audit logs with Sequin

 Consider your message queue’s batching capabilities (e.g., SQS batch size).

-First, create an audit table to store your change history:
+First, create an audit table to store your change history, including fields for transaction annotations:

-Map changes to your audit log table and perform an upsert operation.
-We recommend using a do update
+Map changes and their annotations to your audit log table and perform an upsert operation:

 For better performance, consider batching multiple changes into a single database operation.
 Batching increases throughput while still maintaining transactional guarantees.